codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 title: Cookie Clicker with SwiftUI
 ---

-This tutorial is an intro to the world of iOS development using Apple's latest UI framework: [SwiftUI](https://developer.apple.com/xcode/swiftui/)
+This tutorial is an introduction to the world of iOS development using Apple's latest UI framework: [SwiftUI](https://developer.apple.com/xcode/swiftui/)

 We'll be building a counter app, where the user will press a button and increment the number on the screen.

 ## Pre-requisites

 In order to work through this tutorial, you will need a Mac with Xcode 11 installed.
 Xcode 11 is the minimum version that supports SwiftUI.
-It is useful to have Mac OSX Catalina installed to see live previews in Xcode, but you can still use Mac OSX Mojave.
+It is useful to have Mac OSX Catalina installed to see live previews in Xcode, but you can still use Mac OS X Mojave.

 Download and install Xcode from the App Store.
 This may take a while — its a big program.
-If you are at a Codebar ask the coaches before downloading it from the App Store as they frequently have a copy on a USB drive which will save installation time.
+If you are at a Codebar ask the coaches before downloading it from the App Store as they frequently have a copy on a USB drive which will save some installation time, but it would be better if you come to the workshop with it installed.

 ## Creating a Project